Instant Deal Alerts

 One of the hottest product categories this year will be smart home equipment.
 This includes products such as Amazon's Echo and other Alexa-compatible smart home devices.
 Wireless security cameras, smart light bulbs and app-controlled light switches and outlets will take up much more space in Black Friday ads this year.

 Amazon has pretty much taken control of the e-reader market with their Kindle models.
 Competitors such as Barnes & Noble’s Nook models really are a non-factor these days.
-We’re expecting great deals on Amazon’s Kindle and Kindle Paperwhite models with sale prices likely to be $39 and $79, respectively.
+We’re expecting great deals on Amazon’s Kindle and Kindle Paperwhite models with sale prices likely to be $35 and $75, respectively.
 The Paperwhite is our favorite e-reader and any discount offered this year makes it an even better deal.
-Amazon also just introduced a new version of their high-end Kindle Oasis e-reader, but we're not expecting any real discounts on it this year.

 We're also expecting great deals on Nest's line of smart home devices such as their cameras and smart thermostats.
 There were plenty of hot deals on these items last year and we expect them to be even more popular this year.
 Ring's video doorbell will also see a decent price drop.
 Expect big discounts on Philips Hue lighting, especially on starter kits.